 Photos by the Expert Africa team on our last visit to Rivertrees Country Inn

 Rivertrees Country Inn: Our full report

 The dining room and bar are in a separate thatched building, which is completely open-sided with views over the gardens.
 On sunny days the dining tables may be moved out on to the lawns under large shady trees.
 There is an open kitchen, too, so you can watch the chefs as they prepare your evening meal: home-cooked food, using fresh vegetables, herbs and fruit from Rivertrees' extensive vegetable gardens.
+The walls are part plaster and part exposed brick.
 There is also a small seating area with comfortable sofas around a fireplace.
-Tucked around the corner from the dining area is a rustic bar, made from the wood of an old dhow, and lined with chunky wooden bar stools.
+Tucked around the corner from the dining area is a rustic bar, made from the wood of an old dhow, and lined with chunky wooden bar stools and a satellite TV.

 Rivertrees has a total of 24 rooms dotted around the large property, all of which are en suite and have fans and mosquito nets.
 These are made up as follows:

-- 10 standard rooms form the bulk of the accommodation.
-Three of these are located in the original old farmhouse, with the other seven grouped together nearby.
+- 20 standard garden rooms form the bulk of the accommodation.
 Each has red-polished concrete floors dotted with traditional grass mats, under a whirring ceiling fan.
 The furniture consists of a wooden four-poster bed (or twin or triple beds) draped with mosquito nets, a writing desk and chair, a day bed, and a simple wardrobe.
 It's all very solidly built, and should be very cool – even when temperatures outside are high

 The white-tiled en-suite bathroom is small and functional with a single basin, shower cubicle with shower curtain, and a toilet.
 Some of the rooms also have a bath.
 Complimentary toiletries are provided.
 Outside is a small, covered veranda with two small wooden chairs and a table.